Local Emergency Management Committee (LEMC)

 LEMAs are developed to provide a community-focused, coordinated approach to the management of all potential emergencies within a local government area.

-For further information please visit the Office for Emergency Management.
+For further information please visit the State Emergency Management Committee.